sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/athena.md

 The `merge` write disposition is supported for Athena when using Iceberg tables.

 :::note
-1. There is a risk of tables ending up in an inconsistent state in case a pipeline run fails mid-flight because Athena doesn't support transactions, and `dlt` uses multiple DELETE/UPDATE/INSERT statements to implement `merge`.
+1. There is a risk of tables ending up in an inconsistent state in case a pipeline run fails mid-flight because Athena doesn't support transactions, and `data_load_tool` uses multiple DELETE/UPDATE/INSERT statements to implement `merge`.
-2. `dlt` creates additional helper tables called `insert_<table name>` and `delete_<table name>` in the staging schema to work around Athena's lack of temporary tables.
+2. `data_load_tool` creates additional helper tables called `insert_<table name>` and `delete_<table name>` in the staging schema to work around Athena's lack of temporary tables.
 :::

 ### dbt support